 There is a \$20.00 charge for every fifteen minutes after 6:00 pm, or portion thereof, for late pick up payable to the Centre.
-All late pickups are reviewed with the Board of Directors, and 3 unexcused late pickups are cause for termination of a child's enrolment in the program.
+All late pickups are reviewed with the Executive Director, and 3 unexcused late pickups can cause for termination of a child's enrolment in the program.
 One month's notice will be provided to parents.